VOLCANIC

 Old Faithful's geyserite mound and orifice in 2017, close-up

-There are also several small collecting pools around the 90 cm (3 feet) wide orifice, arranged in cascading sequences, but they the are too elevated to be spotted from the boardwalk.
+There are also several small collecting ponds around the 90 cm (3 feet) wide orifice, arranged in cascading sequences, but they the are too elevated to be spotted from the boardwalk.
 In the early times of the park these pools were famous for their exquisite geyserite formations, also including "geyser eggs", small balls of geyserite, deposited and shaped by the cooling and frequently agitated geyser water.
-Since nowadays a glance at these structural details is denied to tourists, a description taken from the report by Lieutenant Gustavus C. Doane from 1871 may give an idea of the captivating sight: "Sloping gently from this rim of [Old Faithful's] crater in every direction, the rocks are full of cavities, in successive terraces, forming little pools, with margins of silica the color of silver, the cavities being of irregular shape, constantly full of hot water, and precipitating delicate, coral-like beads of a bright saffron.
+Since nowadays a glance at these structural details is denied to tourists, a description taken from the 1871 report by Lieutenant Gustavus C. Doane may give an idea of the captivating sight: "Sloping gently from this rim of [Old Faithful's] crater in every direction, the rocks are full of cavities, in successive terraces, forming little pools, with margins of silica the color of silver, the cavities being of irregular shape, constantly full of hot water, and precipitating delicate, coral-like beads of a bright saffron.
 These cavities are also fringed with rock around the edges in meshes as delicate as the finest lace.
 Diminutive yellow columns rise from their depths, capped with small tablets of rock, and resembling flowers growing in the water.
 Some of them are filled with oval pebbles of a brilliant white color, and others with a yellowish frost work which builds up gradually in solid stalagmites."

 Unfortunately, park visitors in the late 19th and early 20th century removed quite large amounts of sinter as well as the geyser eggs as souvenirs, and so caused noticeable damage and loss in height of the cone.
 Even if the busy geyser has covered much of the damage with new geyserite crust over time, some scars and the altered contour line will remain.
 A comparison of an NPS Photo by William H. Jackson from 1872 with an undated NPS Photo by Frank J. Haynes brings out the extent of the destruction.